EN

 Egyptian Plover at Njau ponds, The Gambia

 The Gambia is a small sub-Saharan country on the west African coast, completely surrounded by Senegal.
-This tropical oasis has a simply stunning array of birds and other wildlife, with many opportunities to observe and take photos at surprisingly close distances.
+This tropical oasis has a simply stunning array of birds and other wildlife, with multiple opportunities to observe and take photos at surprisingly close distances.
 After visiting The Gambia on six previous occasions, we have come together with local expert Fansu Bojang to create the perfect itinerary which will allow you to see the whole of the country and enjoy some of the very best bird & wildlife photography opportunities that this country has to offer.
-For 2026, our trip will also include a 2 day extension into neighbouring Senegal, where we can expect to photograph the spectacular Northern Carmine Bee-eater and the ever popular Egyptian Plover!
+For 2026/27, our trip will now also include a 2 day extension into neighbouring Senegal, where we can expect to photograph the spectacular Northern Carmine Bee-eater and the ever popular Egyptian Plover!

 Our birding tour will begin with 3 nights at the coast where we will embark on fantastic day trips to locations such as Kartong, Tanji bird reserve and Gunjur Forest reserve, before enjoying the incredible canoe trip from Kotu bridge - where multiple species of Kingfisher can be observed just a few meters away from your camera lens.